sakitume/SilverLite-FC/docs/Develop.md

 If you examine the `Makefile` and look for the `flash` target you will see that it uses `openocd` to flash the firmware when your build target is `OMNIBUSF4`.
-If your build target is `NOX`, the makefile will instead use the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) to flash the firmware.
+If your build target is `NOX`, the makefile will instead use the command line version of [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) to flash the firmware.

 The NOX flight controller boards that I've been using (the "JMT Play F4" also known as "JHEMCU Play F4")